anjo-mi/Structy-Hub/Dynamic-Programming/107-non-adjacent-sum/README.md

 return the maximum sum of non-adjacent elements in the array.
 There is no limit on how many elements can be taken into the sum as long as they are not adjacent.

+You can assume that the numbers are nonnegative.

 ```plaintext
 For example, given: